sonydotgit/frission/competitive.md

 **Language:** C

+**Hackerrank account is mandatory**

 ## Round 1: MCQ

-- Duration: 30mins
+- Duration: 45mins
-- 5 basic questions
+- 5 basic questions (with options)
+- 15 MCQ questions
 - 10 coding snippets and should write the output (no choice)
-- 15 MCQ questions

 ## Round 2: Coding

 - Duration: 1hr
 - 5 Questions

+## Round 3: Coding [In case of draw in second round]

+- One Question
+- Duration: 20mins
+- This round will be evaluated based on completion time.

 # Registration